 The Caribbean has a rich food culture that includes ingredients like conch, jerk chicken, sweet fruits, peas and rice and of course a bounty of seafood.
-Today we’re going crazy with one of my favorites, the Caribbean Spiny Lobster.
-I’ll give you a couple different ways to grill your lobster and a few places where you can chow down on it.
-Who’s hungry!?
+Today we are going to focus on one of my favorite Caribbean seafoods, the Caribbean Spiny Lobster.

 I’m no chef, but the above photo features a true grill master.
-This is Star of Bimini, I might even say THE Star of Bimini.
-He’s cooking up some freshly caught Spiny Caribbean Lobster that from what I remember tasted amazing.
+This is Star of Bimini, I might even say THE Star of Bimini in The Bahamas.
+He’s cooking up some freshly caught Caribbean Lobster that from what I remember tasted amazing.
 I would describe the taste to you but the Havana Club Pina Coladas made my memory a little fuzzy.
 Did you notice that Star is pointing?
 I told you it would be a thing!

 Here are a couple Caribbean lobster recipes that I found that will have salivating like one of Pavlov’s dogs.